apache/doris/docs/en/docs/data-operate/import/import-way/load-json-format.md

 curl -v --location-trusted -u root: -H "format: json" -H "jsonpaths: [\"$.k2\", \"$.k1\"]" -T example.json http:/ /127.0.0.1:8030/api/db1/tbl1/_stream_load
 ````

-In import statement 1, only Json Path is specified, and Columns is not specified.
-The role of Json Path is to extract the Json data in the order of the fields in the Json Path, and then write it in the order of the table structure.
+In import statement 1, only JSON Path is specified, and Columns is not specified.
+The role of JSON Path is to extract the JSON data in the order of the fields in the JSON Path, and then write it in the order of the table structure.
 The final imported data results are as follows:

 ````text
 +------+------+